-The stacked image composite, species presence field-data, and associated digital number values at each field-level point for individual stacked bands were run through a two-step Zero-Inflated Model (generic_ZImodeling _rinput) in R Studio.
-Step one involves the input of all reference data into a Generalized Linear Model (GLM), resulting in a binary (BIN) map of species presence (1) or absence (0).
-For step two, all non-zero (species present) data was used in a Support Vector Machine (SVM), creating a continuous (CON) map of species distribution in the study area.
-The two associated maps (BIN & CON) for each species are then combined to only include the continuous output data where the binary map is (1).
+The stacked image composite, species presence field-data, and associated digital number (DN) values at each field-level point for individual stacked bands were run through a two-step Zero-Inflated Model (generic_ZImodeling _rinput) in R Studio.
+Step one involved the input of all reference data into a Generalized Linear Model (GLM), resulting in a binary (BIN) map of species presence (1) or absence (0).
+For step two, all non-zero (species present) data were used in a Support Vector Machine (SVM), creating a continuous (CON) map of species distribution in the study area.
+The two associated maps (BIN & CON) for each species are then combined to only include the continuous output data (1) where the binary map is.
 Any pixel marked as (0) will include no data for that particular species.

 IV.
 Results & Discussion